What airport do I fly into?

-You can arrive anytime before Tuesday, February 20 (or Tuesday, May 1) at about 11 a.m....the Brave Bus will pick up at the Boise Airport at 11:30 a.m. and proceed on to pick up at the Hilton Garden Inn at 145 E Riverside Drive, Eagle, ID, at 12:00 (noon).
+You can arrive anytime before Tuesday, May 1, at about 11 a.m....the Brave Bus will pick up at the Boise Airport at 11:30 a.m. and proceed on to pick up at the Hilton Garden Inn at 145 E Riverside Drive, Eagle, ID, at 12:00 (noon).
 You will need to meet the Brave Bus at either location.

-Your departing flight can be anytime after about 1:00 p.m. on the following Saturday, February 24 (or May 5).
+Your departing flight can be anytime after about 1:00 p.m. on the following Saturday, May 5.
 The Brave Bus will return you to either the Hilton (approx 11 a.m.) or the Boise Airport (approx 11:30 a.m.).

 Where will I sleep?
 The Lodge has 5 bedrooms and 5 bathrooms; each bedroom has a different number and configuration of beds.
 7 of the beds are queens and will be shared by two women.
 There are also several twin beds available (some are upper bunks).
 To be guaranteed a twin of your own, register early!
-First come, first served. (the available twin beds are taken for the February retreat).
+First come, first served.
 Shared beds will be by assignment unless friends come together and make special requests.
 Sorry, no private rooms are available.
-We do provide ear plugs and do all we can to make sure everyone is cozy and comfortable. :) Kathy will contact you well before the retreat to finalize your room assignment.
+We do provide ear plugs and do all we can to make sure everyone is cozy and comfortable. :)

 Where should I stay if I need lodging before and after the Retreat?
 We recommend the Hilton Garden Inn at 145 Riverside Drive Eagle, Idaho, 208-938-9600, but you'll want to book asap as they do fill up.
-That is where the Brave Bus will pick everyone up at noon on Tuesday, February 20 (or May 1), and return you about noon on Saturday, February 24 (or May 5) but there are countless other lodging options in the area.
+That is where the Brave Bus will pick everyone up at noon on Tuesday, May 1, and return you about 11 am on Saturday, May 5, but there are countless other lodging options in the area.
 Remember that transportation is on your own before and after that Brave Bus picks you up, so if you stay at another location, you will need to arrange for a taxi to take you to either the Airport or the Hilton at pickup time.

 What kind of weather should I expect?